doocs/leetcode/solution/1200-1299/1257.Smallest Common Region/README_EN.md

 	<li><code>1 &lt;= regions[i][j].length, region1.length, region2.length &lt;= 20</code></li>
 	<li><code>region1 != region2</code></li>
 	<li><code>regions[i][j]</code>, <code>region1</code>, and <code>region2</code> consist of English letters.</li>
+	<li>The input is generated such that there exists a region which contains all the other regions, either directly or indirectly.</li>
 </ul>

 <!-- description:end -->